litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-Routes.md

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

 - Open Litmus-Portal URL in Browser
-- Once UI is accessible, Try visiting Different routes without logging In and check contents of landing page.
+- Once the UI is accessible, Try visiting Different routes without logging In and check the contents of the landing page.

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     User should be redirected to Login Page.
+     Users should be redirected to Login Page.

 ### Test Case 2: